Daniel Ochefu: Reno Bighorns / Stockton Kings (2018–2019)

 On February 12, 2018, Ochefu was traded by the Bulls to the Reno Bighorns along with a 2018 third-round draft pick and the returning player rights to Spencer Dinwiddie in exchange for Will Davis, the returning player rights to Lamar Patterson, and a 2018 first-round draft pick.
 He remained on the team as it became the Stockton Kings.
 Ochefu averaged 14 points and 8 rebounds per game.

 Overseas (2019–present)

 On April 2, 2019, Cafés Candelas Breogán of the Liga ACB announced the signing of Ochefu.

 In July 2019, Ochefu signed with the Ibaraki Robots in Japan.

 In August 2022, he signed with the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.
 However, he was replaced by Steve Taylor prior to the start of the tournament.

 In February 2023, Ochefu signed with the TNT Tropang Giga as the team's import for the 2023 EASL Champions Week held in Japan.

+On September 20, 2023, Ochefu signed with the Hsinchu Lioneers of the P. League+.
+On December 1, Ochefu left the team.

+In April 2024, Ochefu joined the Al-Jaish of the Syrian Basketball League.
+In first game of the quarterfinals, Ochefu scored 15 points, 12 rebounds, 3 assists, 1 block.